roiguri/My-Cook-Book/docs/project-tracking.md

 - Medium: Implement search functionality for navigation bar and recipes page
 - Medium: Refine print styles for better recipe printouts
 - Low: Implement a dark mode option
-- Low: add footnote for logo on all pages
+- Low: Add footnote for logo on all pages

 ### Recipes
 - High: Add component for carousel of images